Jaydip2001/Car-Service/README.md

 - *Database:* MYSQL

-## Contributing

-We welcome contributions from the community!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## Contact

-For any questions or feedback, please contact us at support@carservice.com.
+For any questions or feedback, please contact us at jaydip2801@gmail.com.

----

 Feel free to customize this template according to your specific requirements and project details.